SweetCodey/system-design-masterclass/10. Design Cab sharing System/Cab Sharing System Design.md

 - <strong>Daily Active Users</strong> (DAU) : ```36 million```
 - <strong>Monthly Active Users</strong> (MAU) : ```180 million```

+***Note:*** DAU and MAU estimations are considered from Uber cab sharing Wiki.
+If you want, then you can update these estimates as per your convenience.

 ## Throughput Estimation

 Calculation of write requests and read requests to the system